EZIOJQ/NationalSites_visual/README.md

 7) Sleeping Bear Dunes
 Please choose a site to get nearby places or map
 ```
-* Input the index of one national site to see the nearby places
+* Input the index of one national site to see the nearby places.
 ```
 nearby 1
 1) South Lake Desor Campground